-Diploma programs and certificate programs are similar.
-They are often taken prior to starting apprenticeships and may help students land apprenticeship positions.
+Diploma programs are often taken prior to starting apprenticeships and may help students land apprenticeship positions.
 Students learn the basics of electrical maintenance and installation.
 Electricity fundamentals, wiring methods and electrical motors are also covered.

-The curriculum for a diploma program, much like a certificate program, covers the basics necessary to begin a career as an electrician.
+The curriculum for a diploma program covers the basics necessary to begin a career as an electrician.
 Courses cover theory, safety, tools and electrical concepts.
 Additional topics may include the following:

 - Math skills for electricians